arvinemadi/Selected-Leetcodes/README.md

 If distinct islands were not requested, it was pretty easy to count the islands with simple DFS.
 Asking for distinct islands makes this a little bit more challenging.
 The approach I used was to hash the path each island is traversed and store the paths in a dict.
 If a new island's path does not exists in the dict, it would be added as a new distint island.

+## Leetcode 300 - Longest Increasing Sequence - Medium
+Classic problem.
+Solved in two approaches:
+1- Dynamic Programming (DP) bottom up.
+O(n2)
+2- Greedy + Binary Search: Try to create the sub array in a greedy way.
+But sinc sub is by definition sorted can use Binary Search to find the biggest element at each step.
+O(nlogn)